-The leakage may prevent your heart from efficiently pumping blood to the rest of your body.
-As a result, you may feel fatigued and short of breath.
+The leakage may prevent the heart from doing a good enough job of pumping blood to the rest of the body.
+You may feel tired and short of breath.

-Aortic valve regurgitation can develop suddenly or over decades.
-Once aortic valve regurgitation becomes severe, surgery is often required to repair or replace the aortic valve.
+Aortic valve regurgitation can develop suddenly or over many years.
+Once the condition becomes severe, surgery often is needed to repair or replace the valve.

-However, as aortic valve regurgitation worsens, signs and symptoms may include:
+As aortic valve regurgitation becomes worse, symptoms may include:

-- Shortness of breath with exercise or when you lie down
+- Shortness of breath with exercise or when lying down.

 When to see a doctor